Mint Impact Certificate

 Allocate certificate units

-In Distribution, assign units to contributors.
-Keep the allowlist aligned with who did the verified work and make sure the total matches the required unit count.
+Assign units to the contributor addresses.
+Keep the allocation aligned with who did the verified work and make sure the total is valid.

 - 5